Stretching Safely for Splits

 I think it is pretty common knowledge among dancers these days that one should not stretch “cold.”
 However that habit of walking into a studio or green room and settling into our favorite stretch or straddle is a hard one to break.
 I’m guilty myself.

-What you may not know is that there are different kinds or ways of stretching.
 A split is considered a static passive stretch, meaning you are holding a stretch using your body weight or some other external force (as opposed to a static active stretch, like lifting your leg in arabesque, during which the stretch is held using the agonist muscles).
-Rather than warming up with static passive stretching, it is recommended that you begin with dynamic stretching, performing movements that address a joint’s full range of motion.
-Some basic examples of dynamic stretching can be found here.
-These are a good starting point for a warmup but a dancer would likely want to continue with dynamic stretches that are moderate (or milder) versions of the work (in class or on stage) to follow.
+Rather than warming up with static passive stretching, I would recommended that you begin with dynamic stretching, performing movements that address a joint’s full range of motion.

 What are some signals that I’m overstretching?